FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 to vehicular traffic at certain times during the week to encourage active transport and provide

-more space for outdoor activities, and traffic was reduced on other routes on a pilot basis.--- 10
+more space for outdoor activities, and traffic was reduced on other routes on a pilot basis.
+---
+10

 Parklets were built, outdoor dining facilitated and new cycle lanes introduced to encourage